OleHolmNielsen/Niflheim_users/docs/Hardware.rst

   Peak speed: 4659 GFLOPS/node, 447 TFLOPS_ in total for all nodes.

-  The RAM memory is 512 GB (9.14 GB/core) 3200 MHz DDR4 dual-rank memory, 49.1 TB in total for all nodes.
+  The RAM memory is 512 GB_ (9.14 GB_/core) 3200 MHz DDR4 dual-rank memory, 49.1 TB_ in total for all nodes.

-  Each server has a 480 GB local SSD hard disk.
+  Each server has a 480 GB_ local SSD hard disk.

   The network interconnect is **100 Gbit/s** Cornelis_Networks_ (previously Intel) OmniPath_.